The Challenges of College Student Life in the 1960s

 Examining Sentinel student newspapers to learn more about Kennesaw Junior College students in the 1960s.

-KENNESAW, Ga.
-(May 9, 2023)This blog post was guest written by Archives Intern Max Blafer, a KSU junior majoring in History.
+His blog post was guest written by Archives Intern Max Blafer, a KSU junior majoring in History.

 While technology and politicians have changed over the last 60 years, many of the fundamental problems remain the same.
 For example, many students lament the lack of parking on campus and fear the coming of finals.
-The Sentinel gives us an exciting view into student life from days gone by while showcasing the consistant struggles.
+The Sentinel gives us an exciting view into student life from days gone by while showcasing the constant struggles.
 For many, college was literally life or death; they would be drafted and possibly killed if they didn't attend college.
-So let's look into the problems of a student atteding Kennesaw Junior College during the late 1960s.
+So let's look into the problems of a student attending Kennesaw Junior College during the late 1960s.

 Parking Presents Problems, October 31st, 1966 (Vol.1 Issue.
 2)